summerspringwei/debug_notebook/README.md

 ```
 We can verify that program indeed reaches at this point.
 Note that the PassBuilder recursively parse the `passes` argument.
-All the parse result is stored in the `PipelineElement`, which is defined at `PassBuilder.h:111`.
+All the parse results are stored in the `PipelineElement`, which is defined at `PassBuilder.h:111`.

 For our example, for the first time the `Name` is `wholeprogramdevirt`,
 and for the second time `Name` is `loop`.